macloo/python-beginners/flask/part3_templates/README.md

     app.run(debug=True)
 ```

+Now we will transform that (students1.py) into students2.py, as seen [in the folder named ex1-app](ex1-app).

 To replace the awkward HTML in the functions and use templates instead, we make one change to the **top part** of the file (where we *initialize* the app):

 ```python